 - Infection with a germ (bacterium) called H. pylori may cause some cases.
-See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more details.
+See the separate leaflet called Helicobacter Pylori for more details.

 - Some people feel that certain foods and drinks may cause the symptoms or make them worse.
 It is difficult to prove this and food is not thought to be a major factor in most cases.
 Those foods and drinks which have been suspected of causing symptoms or making symptoms worse in some people include:

 - Spicy foods.